penappleapplepen/templates/README.md

 - Use __PRETTY_FUNCTION__ to see the generated function
 - Standard doesn't limit parameter pack max, but compilers might.
 Standard recommends minimum instead.
 Use sizeof to get size of parameter packs
 - sizeof...(args) or sizeof...(Args) gives size of parameter pack, but sizeof(args)... gives sizeof(args) multiple times
-- When partial specialization of function is required, we use the trick of class partial specialization by having a static function inside a struct and having partial specialization there
 - Name binding for non-dependant names happens at template definition and for dependent names at template instantiation
 - Two phase name lookup: First phase template syntax and non-dependant names.
 Second phase dependant names binding
 - No name lookup happens in base class for non-dependant names.
 You can make it dependant name by calling "this->" or "base_parser<T>::"